IC Pin diagram & Wiring Diagram

 In this post, we will know about Asynchronous inputs (or Preset & Clear inputs) of the flip-flop sequential circuit.
 Asynchronous input versus Synchronous input of flip-flop For the clocked flip-flops, the S, R, J, K, D, and T inputs are normally referred to as control inputs.
 These are also called synchronous inputs because their effect […]

-In this post on J-K Flip-Flop, we will study the Race Around Condition in a clocked (level-triggered) JK flip-flop.
-But before that, we will study the Logic symbol, truth table, operation of Positive-edge triggered J-K flip-flop and the J-K Excitation Table or J-K Transition Table.
-Finally, we will know about 7476 TTL IC (a J-K […]
+In this post, we will study the Race Around Condition in JK flip flop.
+But before that, we will study the Logic symbol, truth table, operation of Positive-edge triggered JK flip-flop, and the JK Excitation Table or JK Transition Table.
+Finally we will find how to avoid the race around condition in JK flip flop. […]

 Asynchronous modulus counter